aino/ainojs-animation/README.md

 Static Methods:
 ---------------

-    Animation.cleanUp()  // destroys all animations and clears memory
+    Animation.cleanUp()                  // destroys all animations and clears memory Animation.simple(from, to, options)  // creates a simple animation instance

 Animation implemenets the ainojs-events interface.
 Example: